Before doing business with any company in the UAE, you should verify if the company actually exists and is dully registered.

 - If the only information you have is the name, then you can visit the National Economic Register website and check if the company exists or not.
 Follow this link: CBLS.ECONOMY.GOV.AE

-- For Free Zone companies, you can directly check on the Free Zone website and you might find the Company Directory which consists in a list of all companies licensed and operating in the Free Zone.
+- For Free Zone companies, you can directly check on the Free Zone website and you might find the Company Directory which consists of a list of all companies licensed and operating in the Free Zone.
 Here are a few Company Directories of the major Free Zones:

 Take all of these precautionary measures before involving yourself in a business.
 Make sure the company exists and it is legally registered in the country before signing any contracts or documents.